danmasta/deploy/README.md

 # Deploy
-Easy deployment to aws using docker and aws cli
+Easy deployment to AWS ECR repositories and Elastic Beanstalk environments using docker and aws cli

 Features:
 * Easy to use
-* Deploy to your elastic beanstalk environments
 * Build and tag docker images
-* Push to private ECR registry
+* Push docker images to private ECR registries
+* Deploy applications to elastic beanstalk environments
 * Interactive cmd line utility
+* Non-interactive mode for easy deployments from CI tools
+* Supports deployment to multiple AWS regions

 ## About
 We needed a better way to package and deploy apps.
 This package aims to make deployments to multiple elastic beanstalk apps and environments really simple.
 It can be used as a non-interactive cmd line utility, required and used programatically, or as an interactive cmd line prompt.